What is Tinkering?

 If you don’t fail sometimes, you are not being ambitious enoughSundar Pichai

-As a child we all used to tinker.
-We used to play with tools like screws, nails, hammer or sometimes we used to break our electrical devices like cars, remotes, VCRs etc. to see how it works.
-We used to check the poles of battery and wonder why.
+As a child, we all used to tinker.
+We used to play with tools like screws, nails, hammer or sometimes we used to break our electrical devices like cars, remotes, VCRs, etc. to see how it works.
+We used to check the poles of the battery and wonder why.
 Everybody is a learner or tinker.

 If students have tinkering experience, you never know what they discover or come out with.